Gerax2003/Rasterizer/README.md

 Rendering using vertices and their colors using barycentric coordinates
 Perspective with working rotations and translation matrix
 Basic clipping
-Camera translation/rotation (X & Y axis)
+Camera translation/rotation (ZQSD/arrow keys for horizontal movement, Lshift and space for vertical movement)
 Translation and rotation functions (X & Y axis)
 Vertex shader (For color and textures only)
 Texture rendering using UV coords
 Perspective correction
+Hard coded lighting (ambient & specular)

 ## WIP
 ---
-Lighting
+Lighting with specular values and attenuation
+8 lights
 Optimisation and proper clipping
 Vertex shader for lightning
 Back-face culling